-Fortunately, for those of us who are more cost-conscious, there are also a large number of websites offering totally free images.
+Fortunately, for those of us who are more cost-conscious, there are a large number of websites offering totally free images.
 In fact, there are so many such websites that it becomes all too easy for us to become distracted and spend far too long looking for that perfect image.
-In the hope of eliminating some of that distraction, the following are, what I consider to be, the 7 best free image websites that are available to you today.
+In the hope of eliminating some of that distraction, I set our below, what I consider to be, the 7 best free image websites that are available to you today.

 My Criteria for Selecting these Image Websites